Forfeiture of lease

 However, for the majority of landlords, forfeiture will be the more attractive option, as it does not require going to court and can be undertaken very quickly once the time period specified in the lease has elapsed.
 This is commonly 21 days.

 Forfeiture entails the peaceful re-entry to the unoccupied property by a certificated enforcement agent, normally assisted by a locksmith.
-If the certificated enforcement agent believes there may be a possible breach of the peace during the forfeiture, he will arrange for police support.
+If the certificated enforcement agent believes there may be a possible breach of the peace during the forfeiture, they will arrange for police support.

 Once they have secured access to the premises, the locks will be changed and the tenants’, and any sub-tenants’, rights to the property will end.